BBDO/backbone-jquerymobile/readme.md

-# Backbone.js, jQuery Mobile, Reel
+# iPad app prototype

-This application demonstrates the usage of Backbone.js, jQuery Mobile and Reel
+demonstrating using jQuery Reel with Express and Mongo